sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/03-appendix/02-breaking-changes.md

 ### Bindings now react to form resets

 Previously, bindings did not take into account `reset` event of forms, and therefore values could get out of sync with the DOM.
 Svelte 5 fixes this by placing a `reset` listener on the document and invoking bindings where necessary.

+### `walk` not longer exported

+`svelte/compiler` reexported `walk` from `estree-walker` for convenience.
+This is no longer true in Svelte 5, import it directly from that package instead in case you need it.